What is it?

 Why don't symlinks work on Samba-mounted filesystems?

-Symlinks are marked with "system" file attribute.
+Default symlinks on Samba are marked with DOS SYSTEM file attribute.
 Samba does not enable this attribute by default.
 To enable it, consult your Samba documentation and then add these lines to your samba configuration file:

 map system = yes create mask = 0775